 But Chris dresses better.
 He’s the kind of handsome that my new friends always feel compelled to mention, usually right before they ask if he’s younger than I am.
 (He’s two years older.)

-He’s the kind of rational, that when I ask him what he would do if Sophia Vergara threw herself at him, he doesn’t tell me she isn’t attractive (a lie I would happily believe).
+He’s the kind of rational, that when I ask him what he would do if Sophia Vergara threw herself at him, he doesn’t tell me she isn’t attractive.
 He tells me he would hate to run in her circles, with Hollywood people.
 They would have nothing in common.